awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-examples.md

 ## Example 3: Launch On\-Demand Instances as the Primary Capacity<a name="ec2-fleet-config3"></a>

 The following example specifies the total target capacity of 2 instances for the fleet, and a target capacity of 1 On\-Demand Instance\.
 The default purchasing option is `spot`\.
-The fleet launches 1 On\-Demand Instance as specified, but needs to launch one more instance to fulfil the total target capacity\.
+The fleet launches 1 On\-Demand Instance as specified, but needs to launch one more instance to fulfill the total target capacity\.
 The purchasing option for the difference is calculated as `TotalTargetCapacity` – `OnDemandTargetCapacity` = `DefaultTargetCapacityType`, which results in the fleet launching 1 Spot Instance\.

 ```
 {